Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Walnut is the seed of trees belonging to the Juglans genus and the Juglandaceae family.
 This family is also known as the walnut family and includes other trees, such as pecan and hickory.

-Almonds, also known as Prunus dulcis or Prunus amygdalus, are the edible seeds of trees which are part of the Amygdalus subgenus in the Prunus genus and the Rosaceae family.
+Almonds, also known as Prunus dulcis or Prunus amygdalus, are the edible seeds of trees that are part of the Amygdalus subgenus in the Prunus genus and the Rosaceae family.
 This genus includes a wide variety of other stone fruits, including apricots, peaches, nectarines, plums, and cherries.

 Taste and Use